 Appropriate cooling procedures are:

-Place sample in container with sufficient dry ice to keep sample frozen until arrival at the lab, sample should be placed in freezer upon arrival at laboratory.
+Or, if the sample is frozen, place the sample in a container with sufficient dry ice to keep the sample frozen until arrival at the lab.
+The sample should then be placed in freezer upon arrival at the laboratory.

 NOTE: THIS SAMPLE SIZE FURNISHES SUFFICIENT FISH FOR HEAVY METAL ANALYSIS.